 In the United Kingdom in the 1780s, widespread disgust at colonial slavery turned to popular protest, and writing by Africans and former slaves was at the centre of the movement.
 The decade began with the publication of The Letters of the Late Ignatius Sancho, An African (1782).
 Sancho was born into slavery, brought to London as a child slave in the 1730s, freed and then educated by the Duke of Montagu, for whom he later worked as a butler.
-He finally became the proprietor of a small shop in Westminster where he gathered around him a coterie of artists, writers, and other culturally minded people.
-After his death in 1780, several hundred of his letters were collected by his friend Frances Crew and published, she said, with ‘the desire of shewing that an untutored African may possess abilities equal to an European; and the still superior motive, of wishing to serve his worthy family’.
+He finally became the proprietor of a small shop in Westminster where he gathered around him a coterie of artists, writers and other culturally minded people.
+After his death in 1780, several hundred of his letters were collected by his friend Frances Crew and published, with, she said, ‘the desire of shewing that an untutored African may possess abilities equal to an European; and the still superior motive, of wishing to serve his worthy family’.
 Sancho’s sophisticated and entertaining letters covered topics from the arts to politics, from family life to street life, and became popular reading in the late 18th century, going through five editions by 1805.

 In 1787, a group of men, mostly Quakers, founded the Committee for Effecting the Abolition of the African Slave Trade.
 This quickly became a powerful political force, and it inspired hundreds of publications arguing against the slave trade.
 One of these, published that same year, was Thoughts and Sentiments on the Evil and Wicked Traffic of the Commerce of the Human Species by Quobna Ottobah Cugoano, a former slave who had been kidnapped from his native Ghana and taken to the plantations in Grenada before being brought to England, where he obtained his freedom.
 Thoughts and Sentiments was a powerful indictment of the Atlantic slave trade, but it was probably not widely read at the time.

-The Life of Olaudah Equiano
+The Life of Olaudah Equiano, second edition

-The History of Mary Prince, a West Indian Slave
+The History of Mary Prince

 The Letters of the Late Ignatius Sancho, An African, ed. by Frances Crew (London: J Nichols, 1782), preface to the first edition.

-Kathleen Chater, Untold Histories: Black people in England and Wales during the period of the British Slave trade, c.
+Kathleen Chater, Untold Histories: Black People in England and Wales During the Period of the British Slave Trade, c.
 1660–1807 (Manchester: Manchester University Press, 2009).

-C.L.
-Innes, A History of Black and Asian Writing in Britain, 1700–2000, 2nd edn (Cambridge: Cambridge University Press, 2008).
+C L Innes, A History of Black and Asian Writing in Britain, 1700–2000, 2nd edn (Cambridge: Cambridge University Press, 2008).